 Information sessions are offered intermittently throughout the year and provide information about, child sexual abuse, the effects on children and adolescent’s development when they have been sexually abused, how to support children who have made disclosures and community supports and services available for families where a child has been abused.

 This program has been made available through the generosity of the United Way and there are no costs to individuals and families.
 Therapy sessions and information sessions are offered at the Kristen French Child Advocacy Centre Niagara at 8 Forster Street, St. Catharines.

 Therapy sessions are also offered at other FCC locations throughout the Niagara Region.

-Through this program, the FCC is able to offer professional counselling on a first-come, first serve basis.
-Appointments are not scheduled.
-Individuals can drop-in and seek the immediate support and assistance of a qualified professional.
-Immediate support is available to individuals experiencing a concern, a personal crisis, and/or seeking information about specific services in the community.
+Through this program, the FCC can offer professional counselling either through telephone or virtual sessions.
+Appointments are required.
+Individuals can call our office at 905-937-7731, extension 3345 from Monday-Friday between 8:30am and 4:30 pm to request an appointment time.
+We will do our best to ensure you receive a call from one of our qualified Therapists within one working day.
+This support is available to individuals experiencing a concern, a personal crisis, and/or seeking information about specific services in the community.
 Individuals may want to discuss marital, relationship or a range of other issues.
 The free Walk-In Counselling program is made available through United Way funding.